Ivan Huljić: 2015–present: songwriting, composing and creative director debut

 In 2015, Huljić together with Vjekoslava, served as the producer and songwriter of several songs on Doris Dragović's album Ja vjerujem, including "Ni riči", "Svit ne more znat", "Zvir".
 In 2018, Huljić received the award for Best Song at the Split Festival for the song "Mi protiv nas" for which he served as the main songwriter and was performed by Domenica and Damir Kedžo.
 In 2021, Huljić wrote the music to "Sna'ću se ja" by Doris Dragović.

 In the summer of 2022, Huljić served as the creative director of the World Music Fusion Festival in Split which marked his first musical project on such a scale.
 He invented the festival's concept which featured performances by international as well as Croatian artists.
 He commented that with the festival, he wanted to fight against the 2022 economic crisis in Europe.
 After the success of the show, Huljić also announced his plans to work on a 3-day festival the following year.

-In the summer of 2022, he wrote the music and lyrics for the song "Shakespeare" by Joško Čagalj Jole which was released on 7 June 2022 and wrote the music and collaborated on the lyrics with Vjekoslava of the song "Sve smo mogli imat" by Doris Dragović released on 23 June 2022.
+In the summer of 2022, he wrote the music and lyrics for the song "Shakespeare" by Joško Čagalj Jole which was released on 7 June 2022.
+He also wrote the music and collaborated on the lyrics with Vjekoslava of the song "Sve smo mogli imat" by Doris Dragović released on 23 June 2022.
+In March 2023, Huljić wrote the song "Igračka", which was recorded by Antonia Dora and presented at the Zagreb Festival.
+For the song, Huljić, who first wrote the music and then the lyrics, drew inspiration for the solo from Tina Turner's "What's Love Got to Do with It" (1984).

+In 2024, two songs written and arranged by Huljić see the light of day.
+The song „Od čega sam ja“ What Am I of written for Rozga was released on 21 March 2024.
+Huljić workes independently on the music and lyrics while he collaborated with Leo Škaro and Darko Dimitrov on the arrangement.
+On 11 April 2024, Marino Jakobikj released „Lučija“ as his debut single; both the lyrics and the music are written independently by Ivan Huljić, while the arrangement was finalized by Huljić in collaboration with Hrvoje Domazet.